Shaier/Groundhog/README.md

+The idea behind this project was to practice my skills in order to eventually predict natural disasters and save lives (and also to be able to give my grandma a very simple example of what I'm doing all day- I told her about my model that can detect if an image has a cat or a dog.
+Needless to say, she was not impressed).

-In this project I collected the average temperatures of my city (Portland, Oregon) from the past 6 years (April 1st 2013 to Dec 31 2018) some of the strengths and weaknesses of regular logistic regression models and neural network models.
+I collected the average temperatures of my city (Portland, Oregon) from the past 6 years (April 1st 2013 to Dec 31 2018) some of the strengths and weaknesses of regular logistic regression models and neural network models.